GLOBAL MARKETS-Shares, dollar sag ahead of Fed minutes

 LONDON, Nov 20 Investors locked in some of the

-Wednesday as they waited to see what the mood was like at the
+waited to see what the mood was at the most recent meetings of

 "It confirms our view that the Fed will be extremely careful